-During fiscal 2017, Cadence completed two business combinations for total cash consideration of \$142.8 million, after taking into account cash acquired of \$4.2 million.
+The aggregate cash consideration for these acquisitions was \$195.6 million, after taking into account cash acquired of \$1.5 million.
 The total purchase consideration was allocated to the assets acquired and liabilities assumed based on their respective estimated fair values on the acquisition dates.
-Cadence recorded a total of \$76.4 million of acquired intangible assets (of which \$71.5 million represented in-process technology), \$90.2 million of goodwill and \$19.6 million of net liabilities consisting primarily of deferred tax liabilities.
-Cadence will make payments to certain employees, subject to continued employment, through the fourth quarter of fiscal 2020.
+Cadence will also make payments to certain employees, subject to continued employment and other performance-based conditions, through the first guarter of fiscal 2023.